Become A Resident Assistant (RA)

 Every Saturday, Manhattan College RAs lead Saturdays in the City: fun trips to attractions, museums, celebrations, arts and cultural events, ethnically rich neighborhoods and more.
 Students generally gather in Thomas Hall at noon and take the subway to these events.
 Saturdays in the City include hot spots such as Times Square, Central Park, Arthur Avenue, Wave Hill, High Line Park, the Empire State Building, the Metropolitan Museum of Art, the Bronx Zoo, the American Museum of Natural History, Brooklyn Brewery (for 21+ residents) and many more.
 Contact the Student Activities office or your RA for a schedule of these events.

-Each year continuing students can apply to return to school early to work as Move-In Volunteers.
-Residence Life is now accepting applications for 2013 volunteers.
-Candidates should be full-time matriculating resident students in good academic and disciplinary standing, knowledgeable of and willing to direct incoming students and families to various campus resources, enthusiastic and school-spirited!
+Each year continuing students can apply to return to school early to work as Manhattan Mover volunteers.
+Manhattan Movers assist new students as they move onto campus.
+Candidates should be full-time, matriculated, resident students in good academic and disciplinary standing.
+Manhattan Movers should also be knowledgeable of various campus resources, enthusiastic, and school-spirited.